-2009 2008 In millions 2007 Information systems and shared services \$ 164.7 \$ 178.2 \$ 187.0 Less costs apportioned to coalitions (143.7) (150.3) (146.4) Less billings for transition services after sale of intimate apparel business (13.7) 21.0 27.9 26.9 Corporate headquarters' costs 72.6 79.3 96.4 Trademark maintenance and enforcement 11.1 11.3 10.9 Other 91.3 1.3 6.1 Corporate and Other Expenses \$ 196.0 \$ 119.8 \$ 140.3
+2009 2008 2007 In millions Information systems and shared services \$ 164.7 \$ 178.2 \$ 187.0 Less costs apportioned to coalitions (143.7) (150.3) (146.4) Less billings for transition services after sale of intimate apparel business · · · · · (13.7) 21.0 27.9 26.9 Corporate headquarters' costs 72.6 79.3 96.4 Trademark maintenance and enforcement 11.1 11.3 10.9 Other 91.3 1.3 6.1 Corporate and Other Expenses \$ 196.0 \$ 119.8 \$ 140.3

 Information Systems and Shared Services - Included are costs of our management information systems and our centralized shared services center, which includes common financial, supply chain, human resources and customer management services that support our worldwide operations.
-Operating costs of information systems and shared services are charged to the coalitions based on utilization of those services, such as minutes of computer processing time, number of transactions or number of sers.
+Operating costs of information systems and shared services are charged to the coalitions based on utilization of those services, such as minutes of computer processing time, number of transactions or number of users.
 Costs to develop new computer applications that will be used across VF are not allocated to the coalitions.
 The decrease in information systems and shared services costs in 2009 from 2008 is primarily due to reductions in third-party data center charges and common systems amortization.
-The decrease in information systems and shared services costs in 2008 from 2007 resulted primarily from information systems costs incurred in 2007 for transition services provided to the acquirer of our intimate apparel business that did not recur in 2008.
+The decrease in information systems costs incurred in 2007 for transition services provided to the acquirer of our intimate apparel business that did not recur in 2008.
 The reimbursement of these costs from the acquirer in 2007 is separately presented above.

 Corporate Headquarters' Costs - Headquarters' costs include compensation and benefits of corporate management and staff, certain legal and professional fees, and administrative and general expenses, which are not apportioned to the coalitions.
-The decline in corporate headquarters' costs in 2008 from 2008 was due to reduced spending as part of our cost reduction efforts.
-The decrease in corporate headquarters' costs in 2008 from 2007 resulted primarily from lower management incentive compensation.
+The decline in corporate headquarters' costs in 2009 from 2008 was due to reduced spending as part of our cost reduction efforts.
+The decrease in corporate headquarters' costs in 2008 from 2008 from 2007 resulted primarily from lower management incentive compensation.